Skip to content

 Response

-The document is served with Content-Type: application/json and Cache-Control: public, max-age=3600.
-Capability fields are auto-derived from the v1 feature set:
+The server sends the document with Content-Type: application/json and Cache-Control: public, max-age=3600.
+The library derives each capability field from the feature set of the first OIDC release:

 FieldValueNotes